mshemadarshini/dxc-digitalexplorer/training/Roadmaps/RoadmapCanvas.md

 #### The Canvas Layout
 The canvas is split into the configured time segments<br>
-:bulb: You can configure the time segments by selecting the `Setting` icon within tabs section<br>
+:bulb: You can configure the time segments by selecting the `Setting` icon within tabs section<br><br>
 ![agenda1](images/advancedSettingsCanvas.png)<br>
 ![agenda1](images/advancedSettings.png)<br>